skroutz/rafka/test/README.md

 ## Setup

-Run `$ bundle` in this directory to ensure test dependencies are met.
+Run `$ bundle` in this directory to ensure test dependencies are satisfied.

 ## Usage